vigna/epserde-rs/README.md

 no need to copy the field.
 Nonetheless, deserialization creates a new structure `MyStruct`, ε-copying the original data.
 The second call creates a full copy instead.

-Passing around `s` or putting it inside a struct is problematic, as it contains references to `b`.
-To solve this problem you can